A Brief History of the Press

 Brad King launched this little group on April 3, 2014 in hopes of building a vibrant writing community in greater downtown Indianapolis.
 What he didn’t have was much of a plan to make that happen.
 He launched the website, planned a reading series called The Downtown Writers Jam, and hoped that people would come.

 We grew so fast that The Geeky Press added three amazing partners: Amber Peckham, who is the wittiest writer of the bunch and who corrals our reading series and curates the fiction sections of our books; Nicole Mathew, who has turned our weekly #WritersHack events into a welcoming writing community, curates the poetry section of our books; Elise Lockwood, who helps recruit writers to the podcast and runs the Scripted reading series, and curates the play- and script-writing sections of our books; and Jessica Dyer, who runs Vouched Books Indy, and curates the poetry sections of our books with Nicole.

-While The Geeky Press is generally run by the three of us, we’ve encouraged participants to create their own writing spaces.
+While The Geeky Press is generally run by the four of us, we’ve encouraged participants to create their own writing spaces.
 Now we have members like Reid Delehanty, who has started hosting his own #WritersHack.
 And we’ve partnered with Jessica Dyer of Vouched Books Indy to bring our literary community together.